“We’ve been needlessly irritating people, from our creaking old website to our interrogation of passengers over the size of their purses.“

 - Replacing employee paper manual with tablets.

-- Manufacturers are also designing new engines and lighter plans into their new planes to cut weight.
+- Manufacturers are also designing new engines and more lightweight plans for their new planes to cut weight.

 Some Ways Airlines Cut Costs that Negatively Effect Consumers